hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/transact.md

             </td>
             <td>
-                - Update the content of the command get-state man page.
+                - Add a comment to command get-state man page to specify nothing is returned.
 - Fix the example commands in each of the command man pages.
             </td>
         </tr>